THE SABBATH AND THE GOSPEL

 9 There remains, then, a Sabbath rest for the people of God;

 10 for anyone who enters God’s rest also ceased from his own works.

-Unfortunately, we can hear on 3abn or the hope channel our preachers who use this text to prove that Christians are still obliged to keep the Sabbath under the new covenant.
-But, we can’t use this text to prove it because when we read the context we see that in chapter four Paul is speaking about the Jews who didn’t accept salvation in Christ.
-So in verse 9 he says that this salvation through faith in Christ (which is represented here by Sabbath rest) still “remains” for them as something they need to experience and accept.
-And in v 10 he explains that in order to accept the rest or salvation in Christ they have to “cease from their own works” of the law or from legalism.
+Unfortunately, we can hear on 3abn or the Hope Channel our preachers who use this text to prove that Christians are still obliged to keep the Sabbath under the new covenant.
+But we can’t use this text to prove it because when we read the context, we see that in chapter four Paul is speaking about the Jews who didn’t accept salvation in Christ.
+So, in verse 9, he says that this salvation through faith in Christ (which is represented here by Sabbath rest) still “remains” for them as something they need to experience and accept.
+In v 10 he explains that in order to accept the rest or salvation in Christ they have to “cease from their own works” of the law or from legalism.

-It means that if we accept God’s rest, if we accept the perfect and finished salvation accomplished by God, then we also cease from our own works because Sabbath points to the already accomplished by Christ salvation (rest) which can be ours only through faith.
+It means that if we accept God’s rest, if we accept the perfect and finished salvation accomplished by God, then we also cease from our own works because the Sabbath points to the already accomplished by Christ’s salvation (rest) which can be ours only through faith.

 But, from what kind of works do we need to cease?

 Before accepting the perfect salvation from Jesus we tried to work very hard in order to save ourselves through our own so-called “good” deeds, and because of this, we couldn’t find rest.
 But now, because at last we are resting in Jesus, we have peace and joy we ceased from trying to save ourselves through our own good works.

 But does it mean that we are not supposed to work now?

 Of course, we should work, and the same apostle Paul wrote that now we aim in good works.